-4.A.1 Describe the a) assignment of responsibility for tracking the effect and result of measures implemented to cease/prevent/mitigate salient risks of negative impact on people, animals, society and the environment, as well as how the tracking is done in practice, b) who is responsible for evaluating the enterprise's implementation and work with due diligence, and how the evaluation is done in practice.
+4.A.1 Describe a) assignment of responsibility for tracking the effect and result of implemented measures, as well as how the tracking is carried out in practice, b) who is responsible for evaluating the enterprise's implementation and work with due diligence, and how the evaluation is carried out in practice.

 Our work to cease/prevent/mitigate salient risks of negative impact on people, society, and the environment is twofold.
 Firstly, we continuously track our suppliers through dialogue, audits, and in some cases, CAPs handled by our compliance team and project managers, to reduce the risks of negative impact.
 Secondly, we have initiated several projects as a result of our due diligence practices.
-The activities linked to this goal setting are managed by our CSR Coordinator and chosen by Department Managers depending on the specific activity.
+The activities linked to this goal setting is chosen by Department Managers depending on the specific activity.